arinrohega/DE-Pipeline01-OnPremise/README.md

 ![hue4](https://github.com/user-attachments/assets/1e830042-b03d-4162-82e0-c563c3a42fa9)

-### 4.8 Developing Spark Job 2: Configuring Spark⚡
+### 4.8 Developing Spark Job 2: Configure Spark⚡

 A new script was created.
 Configuration used in Spark Job 1 were maintained, with only the imported modules and functions varying between jobs.

 ![VS7](https://github.com/user-attachments/assets/a9506ef0-0766-465f-b988-9ed084bb4be3)

-### 4.9 Developing Spark Job 2: Reading Bronze Tables⚡
+### 4.9 Developing Spark Job 2: Read Bronze Tables⚡

 The Bronze Tables are in delta format, so the reads target directly to them.

 ![vs8](https://github.com/user-attachments/assets/08beeb6f-d7ea-47b8-a8f1-e891fceee847)

-### 4.10 Developing Spark Job 2: Transforming Tables⚡
+### 4.10 Developing Spark Job 2: Transform Tables⚡

 The following transformations were implemented:
 - Selecting only the necessary columns for upcoming joins